orbitalquark/scintillua/docs/manual.md

    a Lua lexer to load (without the *.lua* extension).
 * Give the resulting `ILexer5*` pointer to Scintilla, e.g. via Scintilla's [SCI_SETILEXER][]
    message.
+* Optionally handle errors when the returned pointer is null by calling Scintillua's `GetCreateLexerError()` function to see what went wrong.

 The Scintillua lexer largely behaves like a normal Scintilla lexer.
 However, unlike most other lexers Scintillua does not have static style numbers, which makes styling a bit more complicated.
 Your application must call the lexer's `NamedStyles()` function (which is defined by the `ILexer5` interface), which returns the number of currently defined styles.
+(Note that the returned number includes Scintilla's 8 predefined styles.)
 It must then iterate over those style numbers, calling `NameOfStyle()`, in order to obtain a map of style names to numbers.
 With that information, your application can then specify style settings for style numbers.
 Here's an example of how [SciTE][] does it:

     // Scintillua's style numbers are not constant, so ask it for names of styles
     // and create a mapping of style numbers to more constant style definitions.